List of Being Human (North American TV series) characters: Aidan Waite

-When Aidan discovers that Bishop has begun recruiting new vampires from dying hospital patients against his wishes, he confronts the hospital chaplain who has been turned into a vampire by Bishop while he was dying of terminal cancer.
-Aidan manages to de-fang the chaplain, rendering him unable to feed on blood any more.
+When Aidan discovers Bishop has begun recruiting new vampires from dying hospital patients against his wishes, he confronts the hospital chaplain, who has been turned into a vampire by Bishop while dying of terminal cancer.
+Aidan manages to de-fang the chaplain, rendering him unable to feed on blood anymore.
 Rebecca later acts on Bishop's order to sway Aidan's thoughts on her by sending him a DVD where she has sex with a man before draining him dry of blood.
 Though he promises Josh and Sally that he will get rid of the DVD, Aidan secretly keeps it.
 This results in a nasty turn of events when Aidan forms a bond with a neighborhood child named Bernie, who reminds him of Isaac, and the boy accidentally finds Rebecca's DVD with Aidan branded a sex offender and unable to save Bernie after he was mortally wounded.
-When he learns that Rebecca turned Bernie into a vampire, though seeing not good to come from it, Aidan decides to accept until a scheme by Bishop and Marcus force Aidan to reluctantly kill Bernie on the notion that he murdered his bullies.
+When he learns that Rebecca turned Bernie into a vampire, though he sees not good to come from it, Aidan decides to accept until a scheme by Bishop and Marcus force Aidan to reluctantly kill Bernie on the notion that he murdered his bullies.

-With a furious Rebecca refusing to help him when Josh is abducted by the vampires to serve in a dog fight to entertain the Dutch, Aidan joins back up with Bishop as the Dutch are arriving to deal with the latter for increasing the vampire population in Boston.
-But ultimately discovering that Bishop has planned for the Dutch's betrayal by drugging them with juniper-laced blood in his blood den workers, Aidan is able to only save Heggeman with Rebecca's help once she learns the truth of Bernie's death being arranged by Marcus.
+With a furious Rebecca refusing to help him when the vampires abduct Josh to serve in a dog fight to entertain the Dutch, Aidan joins Bishop as the Dutch are arriving to deal with the latter for increasing the vampire population in Boston.
+But upon discovering that Bishop has planned for the Dutch's betrayal by drugging them with juniper-laced blood in his blood den workers, Aidan is only able to save Heggeman with Rebecca's help once she learns the truth of Bernie's death being arranged by Marcus.
 After Heggeman leaves to tell the other vampire clans of Bishop's planned coup, Aidan honors Rebecca's wish to die rather than live as a vampire.

-Several days later, Aidan is reunited with an elderly Celine, learning she came to Boston to live with her daughter while she receives treatment for lung cancer, even though she does not plan on living through the treatment.
+Several days later, Aidan is reunited with an elderly Celine, learning she came to Boston to live with her daughter while receiving lung cancer treatment, even though she does not plan on living through the treatment.
 He offers to turn her into a vampire, but she declines while hiding the actual reason why she did not leave Montreal with him.
 Later that night, saving the house and Sally from a fire set by Danny, Aidan is almost staked in the heart by Bishop when he crashes through their living room window.
 Josh has Nora treat Aidan, without telling any specifics, but he remains weak and Bishop plans on fighting him, notifying him through Josh.
 Celine goes to comfort Aidan, and decides to offer him her blood.
 Reluctantly, Aidan drains Celine of her blood, killing her, but allowing him to heal completely.
 Expecting that Josh would attempt to fight for him, Aidan has Sally trap Josh in the hospital basement while he decapitates Bishop in their fight to the death.